reHackable/awesome-reMarkable/README.md

 ## Screen Sharing/Streaming

 - [pipes and paper](https://gitlab.com/afandian/pipes-and-paper) - Stream pen strokes to browser canvas via websockets ([blog post](https://blog.afandian.com/2020/10/pipes-and-paper-remarkable/)).
 Uses Python and SSH, nothing to compile or install on the reMarkable device.
-- [pipes and paper enhanced](https://github.com/Pyrrhu5/pipes-and-paper-enhanced/tree/stable) - Share the pen strokes to a browser without installling anything on the ReMarkable (a revived fork of the previous link).
+- [pipes and paper enhanced](https://github.com/Pyrrhu5/pipes-and-paper-enhanced/tree/stable) - Share the pen strokes to a browser without installling anything on the ReMarkable (a revived fork of the previous link with pen colors and eraser support, responsive interface).
 - [pipes and rust](https://github.com/AnyTimeTraveler/pipes-and-rust) - (Made for rM2) Stream pen strokes to browser.
 A single executable on the reMarkable that hosts a tiny webserver in the local WLAN.
 - [reStream](https://github.com/rien/reStream) - Stream your reMarkable screen over SSH.
 - [rMview](https://github.com/bordaigorl/rmview) - A fast GUI to stream your reMarkable screen over vanilla-SSH or VNC.